- Mindfulness-based stress reduction (MBSR)

 Meditation has been practiced for millennia in many traditions around the world.
 According to the 2012 National Health Interview Survey, nearly 18 million adults and 927,000 children practice meditation (2).
 It is defined as “a wakeful hypo-metabolic physiologic state” (1) in which the practitioner is relaxed but focused and alert.
 In addition to developing attention, most formats include regulated or conscious breathing, and increasing nonjudgmental awareness.
 Common goals include inner calmness, physical relaxation, psychological balance, and improved vitality and coping.

 There may also be differences in the types of attention emphasized: Mindfulness based stress reduction (MBSR) involves present moment awareness and interoception.
 Loving kindness or metta (affect) meditation focuses on compassion and empathy for oneself and others.
 Observing-thoughts or perspective meditation allows for the nonjudgmental observation of thoughts or feelings without engaging with them.
 MRI studies of these specific techniques suggest they correlate with training-induced behavioral improvements in attention, compassion, and cognitive perspective-taking, respectively (44).
-Other approaches include mantra or mantram meditation, which involves the repetition of words or sounds with phonetic significance, and movement meditative practices such as tai chi (taiji) and qigong, which are components of traditional Chinese medicine (TCM).
+Other approaches include mantra or mantram meditation, which involves the repetition of words or sounds with phonetic significance, and movement meditative practices such as tai chi (taiji) and qigong, which are components of traditional Chinese medicine (TCM), and yoga, which originated from ayurvedic medicine.

 Several randomized trials have employed MBSR in the oncology setting, with the majority involving breast cancer patients.
 These studies report decreased anxiety, depression, fear of recurrence, and fatigue (15) (17), as well as improved sleep quality (15) (54), enhanced psychosocial adjustment and quality of life (59), and reductions in long-term emotional and physical adverse effects associated with medical and endocrine treatments (16).
 In patients with mixed cancer diagnoses, MBSR improved distress, mood, stress, general well-being, and cancer-related cognitive impairment (13) (18).
 In partners of cancer patients, it improved psychological functioning (14).
 A modification of MBSR known as Mindfulness Based Cancer Recovery (MBCR) that involves mindfulness meditation and gentle yoga also lowers stress symptoms and positively affects quality of life (20) (21).
 In one of the largest long-term studies of distressed breast cancer survivors, MBCR was superior to supportive expressive group therapy, with benefits lasting over 1 year (46).